Welcome to Our School

 -

-The Good News Call of the Day recipient for October 22nd is 2nd grader Eli H!
-Eli offered to help in the classroom and erased a very messy whiteboard, even moving furniture out of the way so he could reach the top.
-Thank you for showing that St. Ignatius starts with I and ends with Us! ...
+The Good News Call of the Day recipient for April 23rd is 2nd grade student Zander C!
+Zander held his umbrella over someone who had a lot to carry on a rainy day.
+Thank you, Zander, for showing that St. Ignatius starts with I and ends with Us! ...
 See MoreSee Less

 stignatiuscincy